Nash the Slash: Mid 1980s

-Returning to Toronto in spring 1981, Nash released an instrumental "mini-album" Decomposing (1981), which purported to be playable at any speed, with song timings on the label quoting three lengths, depending on whether the record is played at 33, 45, or 78 rpm.
+Returning to Toronto in spring 1981, Nash released an instrumental "mini-album" Decomposing (1981), which purported to be playable at any speed, with song timings on the label quoting three lengths, depending on whether the record is played at 33, 45, or 78 RPM.
 However, songs from this record also appeared on compilation albums and singles, where they always play as heard when Decomposing is played at 45 rpm.
-This remains Nash's only significant release that has yet to be reissued on CD.
+The EP was reissued on vinyl, CD and download in 2017 by Toronto label Artoffact Records, with the CD and download containing the four songs as they sound at 45, 33 and 78 RPM, in that order.

-In 1981, Iggy Pop name-checked Nash during the fade-out on the song Eggs on Plate singing “Hey Nash the Slash, why did you leave your sticker on the ceiling of my forty-two dollar and fifty cent motel suite?!”
+In 1981, Iggy Pop name-checked Nash during the fade-out on the song Eggs on Plate singing "Hey Nash the Slash, why did you leave your sticker on the ceiling of my forty-two dollar and fifty cent motel suite?!"
 A year later, Nash got a call from Iggy who invited him to be his opening act on tour.

 Nash's next album was And You Thought You Were Normal (1982).
 This included the track "Dance After Curfew" produced by Daniel Lanois prior to his association with Brian Eno.
 The single became a surprise club and radio hit in Poland, which was then still behind the iron curtain, where curfews and restrictions on western culture were imposed by the government of the time.
 A 12-inch single featuring a remixed and extended version of the song was issued in the USA on PVC Records.

 Nash's next project was an album of American rock classics titled American Band-ages.
 Nash enlisted the help of his former FM collaborators Cameron Hawkins (keyboards) and Martin Deller (drums), and the album was released in 1984.
 The album was aimed at the US market, but due to distribution and management problems, including a change in record labels (to MCA, after Quality Records folded in 1985), it never got the exposure Nash thought it deserved.
 In the same year, Nash released a compilation album (with most tracks remixed) titled The Million Year Picnic on Ralph Records in the United States, the label which was home to The Residents.

 While working on American Band-ages in 1983, he proposed to promote it with a double bill tour with his former band FM.
 But Ben Mink, Nash's replacement, had left the band that year; therefore, Nash rejoined the group, staying with them from 1983 to 1989 (followed by a reunion tour from 1994 to 1996), and retaining the idea of a double bill by performing solo as the opening act.
 With Nash, FM released further albums: Con-Test (1985), Tonight (1987), and RetroActive (1995).

 In 1985, Nash sued PepsiCo for using his likeness in commercials without permission; PepsiCo subsequently settled out of court, pulling the commercial from broadcast and paying Nash's legal fees.